 Use pillow and mattress covers

-These covers do not only help keep pillows and mattresses clean but are also very good at stopping pollen from making its way through bedding and hiding in your pillow or mattress.
 While using these types of covers will greatly reduce the amount of pollen in your bed, you should also make sure to wash all of your bedding at a high-temperature setting at least once a week.

 Take your shoes off at the door

-This is one of the simplest ways to stop pollen from being brought into your home.
+This is one of the simplest ways to stop pollen from being brought into your house.
 Enforcing a no-shoe policy will dramatically reduce the amount of dirt and pollen being tracked inside.
 For added comfort keep a basket of slippers near the door for you and your shoeless visitors.

 Change your clothes when you get home

 Whether you’re coming home from work, shopping, or have just been relaxing in your garden, there is a good chance that a fair amount of pollen has hitched a ride on your clothing.
-When you get home, change your clothes and put the pollen-covered clothing straight into the washing machine or laundry basket to avoid leaving a trail of pollen everywhere you go in your home.

 Wash your hair when you get home/before you go to bed

 As you have no doubt realised by now, pollen is a crafty little allergen which will hitch a ride and hide in almost anything to give you a sneezing fit when you least expect it.
 Your hair is no exception to this rule.
-If you don’t feel like washing your hair every time you come home, you should at least do so before going to bed so that you are not spreading pollen all over your recently washed pillowcases.

 Use a tumble dryer or a clothes horse

 One of the best things about warmer weather is being able to hang your laundry outside to dry.
 Doing so will leave your clothes with a natural freshness which is difficult to replicate.
 However, for hay fever sufferers this presents a new nightmare as the price for that freshness is high – your clothes will usually hold a substantial amount of pollen.
-During the hay fever season, try using a tumble dryer or a clothes horse instead of the clothesline so that you don’t end up with watery eyes and a sneezing fit just by getting dressed.

 Buy a dehumidifier or an air purifier

-Cleaning your home on a regular basis will only take you so far.
+Regular cleaning won’t entirely get rid of pollen in your house.
 Air purifiers and dehumidifiers can work wonders for asthma and allergy sufferers as they keep the air in your home fresh by removing dust, pollen, and other allergens.
-Although this is yet another expensive option, buying these products is highly recommended for those with severe allergies.

 Groom your pets regularly

 If you have pets who frequently go outdoors, you should keep in mind that they are not innocent when it comes to bringing pollen indoors.
 Brush and bathe your furry friends regularly to ensure that they are not inadvertently contaminating your home with pollen.
-As an extra bonus, this will also ensure that they are the best-looking ones amongst all of their little animal friends.

 Or you could let the professionals take care of the pollen for you!
 Contact us today for quotes on spring cleaning services and garden maintenance services and get ready to enjoy the sneeze-free spring you deserve.